slemiere/enter-the-daggerverse/README.md

 # Enter the Daggerverse

 Welcome to this codelab, created for [Devfest Nantes 2024](https://devfest2024.gdgnantes.com) in west coast in France!
+And now updated for [Devoxx France 2025](https://www.devoxx.fr/).

 To start, please follow the first part called [Setup](runbooks/english/01-setup.md).